Momijiichigo/my-text-expander/README.md

 ### Text Expansion

 1. Type your shortcut anywhere on a webpage
-2. Press Tab, Space, or Enter to trigger expansion
+2. Press Space to trigger expansion
 3. Fill out any form fields that appear
 4. The text will be automatically inserted